trueos/trueos-docs/trueos-handbook/install.rst

   :ref:`Data Integrity Check`.
 * **.torrent**: If a torrent is available, a file with the same name and a *.torrent* extension will be visible.

-To install a graphical desktop, download the file ending in *DVD.iso* or *USB.img*.
-Then, depending on the file type, either burn it to a DVD media or write it to a removable USB device.

-If installing a command-line only server is preferred, download and begin installing |trueos| in the same manner as the desktop, but choose the :guilabel:`Server` option in the installer.

 Refer to :ref:`Burning the Installation Media` for instructions on how to burn the downloaded file to bootable media.